 If you're a Latter-day Saint moving in, your first question — "what ward am I in?" — takes about two minutes to answer: the Church's meetinghouse locator at churchofjesuschrist.org maps any address to its ward and meeting time.
 Records transfer through your previous ward or via the Church's tools, and in Provo you can expect a visit from ministering neighbors quickly; the machinery of welcome here is well-oiled.

 If you're not a member, three things are worth knowing.
 First, ward boundaries organize neighborhoods, not just congregations — ward activities, picnics, and service projects are frequently open to everyone on the street, and accepting an invitation or two is one of the fastest ways to meet your neighbors.
 Second, anyone may attend Sunday services; the main weekly service (sacrament meeting) is about an hour, visitors are common, and nobody checks credentials at the door.
+Our guide to visiting a church in Provo covers the practical side of that — how to find a meetinghouse and its start time, what actually happens in the hour, and what to wear.
 Third, students have their own system: single adults 18–35 are typically organized into Young Single Adult wards, which is a load-bearing feature of BYU and UVU social life.

 The valley is also home to six operating temples of the Church — which work differently from meetinghouses.
 Temples are open only to members holding a current recommend, but their grounds are open to everyone and are genuinely beautiful places to walk.
 The Provo City Center Temple downtown is the local landmark; our temple guide for out-of-town guests explains the meetinghouse/temple distinction in full and lists all six.